GoogleCloudPlatform/ml-on-gcp/gce/survival-training/README.md

 ### Startup script

 Compute Engine instances have an in-built mechanism that triggers a script on instance startup (for the appropriate definition of startup, but this need not concern us for now).
-This is the mechanism we will use to kick off a training job or to pick it up where it left off before a shutdown.
+This is the mechanism we will use to kick off a training job or to pick it up from its last checkpoint before a shutdown.
 We will make use of it through [startup scripts](https://cloud.google.com/compute/docs/startupscript#troubleshooting).

 It is alright if you are not familiar with these things.
 What is more important at the moment is to know that they exist and have a general sense for how they fit into the training process.